deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18362/index.md

 > </details>

-> This table shows the mutation rules used to mutate the HTML code and CSS styles for each element to create the contrastive learning dataset.
+> Table 7 specifies the mutation rules used to create the contrastive learning dataset by mutating HTML code and CSS styles for each element based on failure types.

 {{< table-caption >}}